To use this website you must be of legal drinking age

 The richest expressions in the core range.
 Jura 14 Year Old layers sweet citrus with dark chocolate and a hint of cinnamon.
 This whisky sits comfortably as an after-dinner dram or a considered gift.

 Warm honey and vanilla evolve into rich plum, sweet spice and layers of citrus.
-This whisky finishes with rich flavours plum, ripe citrus and sweet vanilla.
-Perfect for everyday sipping or an after-dinner dram.
+This whisky finishes with rich flavours of plum, ripe citrus and sweet vanilla, making it perfect for everyday sipping or an after-dinner dram.

 Best food pairings for Jura whisky